rvsrvs/learn-swift/README.md

 It's not possible to write map because you can't add the generic type which parameterizes the return value.
 The [Generics Manifesto was recently modified](https://github.com/apple/swift/blob/master/docs/GenericsManifesto.md#generic-associatedtypes) to address this and PATs will eventually get generic associated types at which point a pretty good facsimile of higher kinded types will be available in Swift.

 - Memory Semantics: Library writers will need to understand the memory semantics coming soon.
-If that is you, specifically you need to know when move, borrow, and copy apply as described in [The Ownership Manifesto](https://github.com/apple/swift/blob/master/docs/OwnershipManifesto.md) Basically this is what is needed to make Swift fast enough to be a systems programming language to replace C. The memory ownership model is almost completely stolen borrowed from Rust and there's loads of resources out there on the Rust implementation.
+If that is you, specifically you need to know when move, borrow, and copy apply as described in [The Ownership Manifesto](https://github.com/apple/swift/blob/master/docs/OwnershipManifesto.md) Basically this is what is needed to make Swift fast enough to be a systems programming language to replace C. The memory ownership model is almost completely stolen (errrrr... borrowed) from Rust and there's loads of resources out there on the Rust implementation.
 Since the model is "opt-in" on top of the conservative model Swift has always had under ARC, programmers will have to be aware of these things in order to maximize performance of their code.

 - ABI Stability -> Module Stability -> Binary compatibility: [How Swift Achieved Dynamic Linking Where Rust Couldn't](https://gankra.github.io/blah/swift-abi/) is absolutely the best explanation I have seen of why all this is important.
 People writing libraries need to be aware of every detail in it because they will eventually want to implement their own sort of stability.
 You should also be aware of: <https://swift.org/blog/abi-stability-and-more/> this post as the best explanation of the future direction.
 And of course there's the [official manifesto itself](https://github.com/apple/swift/blob/master/docs/ABIStabilityManifesto.md)

 - Concurrency: Swift lacks a good concurrency model.
 This keeps it from being a complete system programming language and as this is a core goal of the language we can assume that this is being actively worked on by the core team.
 We can also assume that the new memory semantics will be the basis on which a new concurrency model is implemented.
 There's a lot to think about here.
 Here are some data points:

   - the concurrency manifesto that Lattner and Groff were writing: [The Concurrency Manifesto](https://gist.github.com/lattner/31ed37682ef1576b16bca1432ea9f782) seems to have been abandoned.
 There have been no steps to implementing it taken in Swift 5 and no changes to the document in a long time.
 It specifies the addition of Async/Await and an Actor model in the language.
   - there was also [a concrete proposal for Async/Await](https://gist.github.com/lattner/429b9070918248274f25b714dcfc7619) by the same authors.
 It was even tentatively scheduled as a Swift Evolution proposal (i.e. the title of the doc is SE-XXXX).
 Again, no steps toward implementation in master seem to have been taken.
   - Apple has been completely silent about open sourcing the Combine framework which has led to numerous open source projects trying to implement an identical solution for use on non-Apple platforms.
-The silence and failure to include such obviously important APIs in either the Std Lib or in
+The silence and failure to include such obviously important APIs in either the Std Lib or in the Unix distributions of Swift could be indicative of major changes coming in this area.
   - The main themes for Swift 6.0 were recently published and those are: expanding Swift to other platforms and taking Concurrency forward.
 In short, stand-by for major improvements in the handling of asynchronous and concurrent APIs.
   - SwiftNIO is all about concurrency and is built using industry standard techniques.
 It is very reasonable to presume that support for its techniques will work its way into actual language syntactic support.